-Tarek Lakhrissi is a French-Arabic artist and poet with a background in literature.
-Working across installation, performance, film, text and sculpture, Lakhrissi engages political and social issues around narratives of identity and language, such as racism, homophobia and love.
+Tarek Lakhrissi is a French artist and poet with a background in literature.
+He works across installation, performance, film, text and sculpture, engaging with political and social issues around transformative narratives within language, magic, weirdness, codes and love.

 His background in literature draws influence from feminist and queer writers, such as Elsa Dorlin, Jean Genet, Monique Wittig and José Esteban Muñoz, providing his work with a romantic atmosphere.
 Each project Lakhrissi initiates derives from text, poetry and language, which are his primary obsessions, before translating ideas from these mediums into the visual arts.
 His profound use of language engages with performativity and reflects on poetic, erotic and nostalgic queer futures.

 Lakhrissi is interested in modes of defence which are portrayed within his sculptural works.
 His work questions how to defend oneself, particularly individuals or groups who are marginalised and persecuted, in order to maintain one's identity and reflect on a desire to stay alive and be unapologetic.
 Throughout his work, he maintains his own identity by involving signifiers of pop culture; a soundtrack to a 90’s TV show or a small aesthetic gesture towards ‘Xena: Warrior Princess’.